SoftwareEgineeringWaterDetectionSystem/Smart_Water_Level_Detection_System/README.md

 10/5/2017
 As for now, RaspberryPi manage to send data to the database already Django still need to finnd the way to communicate between the database and django

+lets aim to finished it...

+WE CAN DO IT!!!!!
+GAMBATEEEE